 A proper and safe overclock requires research beforehand.
 You may even need to order additional parts, such as a bigger cooler.

 After the proper prep work, start implementing basic tests, download the right stress test, and make CPU alterations — these are all relatively quick steps which may only take an hour.
 Running the stress test, which you should do after every alteration, should take a few hours as it monitors temperature and activity for stability.
-That’s a pretty full afternoon, assuming everything goes perfectly and you know what you’re doing every step of the way.

 Final word: To overclock or not